jfirebaugh/capybara-firebug/README.md

 in Firebug.
 A step definition for `Then stop and let me debug` is provided for this purpose.
 When executed, it breaks in the Ruby debugger.

-## Firefox 3
+## Firebug Versions

-By default, this gem uses the Firebug 1.7.x series, and so is compatible with Firefox 4 and 5, but not Firefox 3.
+By default, this gem uses Firebug 1.7.3, which is compatible with Firefox 3.6, 4.0, and 5.0.

-If you want to use Firefox 3, you need to explicitly specify the firebug_version setting in your `capybara.rb` support file:
+If you want to use Firebug 1.8.0 (compatible with Firefox 5.0 only), you need to explicitly specify the firebug_version setting in your `capybara.rb` support
+file:

     # located in features/support/capybara.rb or similar
     require 'capybara/firebug'
-    Selenium::WebDriver::Firefox::Profile.firebug_version = '1.6.2'
+    Selenium::WebDriver::Firefox::Profile.firebug_version = '1.8.0'

 ## Customizing the Profile